Why You Should Focus on Your Oldest Child Too - Baby Chick

 When he was five, I looked at that age as SO old.
 But now that my third son is six, I feel like five is still a BABY!
 And I treat my now 3-year-old as if he’s an infant at times because now I see how little 3 is compared to age 11.
 It’s all truly just perspective.

-But here’s the kicker.
+But here’s the reality.

 They still aren’t grown and still need you just as much.

-So if their birthday is July 16, you take them out for ice cream on the 16th of each month.
+If their birthday is July 16, you take them out for ice cream on the 16th of each month.
 You use this as a quality time date to chat with them and catch up on life with them.
 (This is also just a great idea in general as a way to have quality time with each child every month.)

-Here’s a creative way to focus on your oldest child!
+This is a creative way to focus on your oldest child.
 Let this journal be a place where they can connect with you and where you can connect with them.
 Write affirmations to them.
 Draw them pictures.
 Write them poems.
 Let it be a fun place of interaction.
 You can do one for each school year or have one you write in periodically.
 No matter how you do it, just affirm them for being them.
 If their younger siblings can’t write yet, this will surely make them feel BIG.
 And because you love them BIG, it’s a great way to show it.

 Cheers to loving on our oldest kids.
+They need us more than we sometimes realize.

 Share